-As a homeowner or renter, temporarily leasing your residence as a short-term rental might be reason to purchase additional insurance.
+As a homeowner or renter, temporarily leasing your residence as a short-term rental might be a reason to purchase additional insurance.
 Guests staying at a short-term rental (either through a home-sharing service like Airbnb or directly) also should consider what insurance policies cover or are available to them before choosing to stay somewhere.

 Home or condo owners who lease their residence for less than 30 consecutive days are typically considered short-term renters and need to understand and weigh the insurance ramifications of temporarily renting their home to guests.
 Depending on the number of days a residence is leased, an existing insurance policy might be adequate or a homeowner might need to purchase an endorsement or separate policy.